 Make sure that you find out as much information as you can about your child's school, the times of the school day, how to contact school and the policies and procedures.
 Try to ensure that your child is on time every day and that she or he has good attendance.
-Inform the school of any additional needs your child might have or any circumstances that might impact on your child (eg illness, bereavement).
+Inform the school of any additional needs your child may have or any circumstances that may impact on your child (eg illness, bereavement).

 The Junior Infant teacher would like to know a little bit about your child - what they enjoy doing, what they are good at, have they got younger siblings etc. If your child is in Pre-School you could ask about Mo Scéal (My Story).
-This is a format for giving background information about your child to the new teacher.
+Mo Scéal is useful for sharing helpful information about your child with their new teacher.